-Our residency-training program in radiation oncology currently has 25 trainees, and is one of the largest programs of its kind in Canada.
+Our residency-training program in radiation oncology currently has 25 trainees and is the largest program Canada.

 This five-year program is structured to train the academic leaders of tomorrow and is research-intensive.
 The program’s strength is due to its large, multi-professional faculty’s extensive academic expertise, and advanced radiation medicine technology resources.

 The clinical training occurs at:

 - rotations in internal medicine, radiology, surgical oncology, gynecologic oncology, otolaryngology, emergency medicine, pathology, palliative care, and a four-week elective

 - Two x 1-month academic blocks in September and May that provide teaching in basic oncology skills, communication skills, research methods, ethics, combined with clinical experience in radiation oncology, mentored by a senior resident